President: William Faith, Chicago, Illinois

-Peter Bane is publisher emeritus of Permaculture Activist magazine (now Permaculture Design), and the author of The Permaculture Handbook: Garden Farming for Town and Country (www.permaculturehandbook.com).
-A frequent speaker at conferences and public events and a permaculture teacher for 25 years, he serves as the Board Secretary of Permaculture Institute of North America (www.pina.in), and as a Field Advisor in its diploma program.
+Peter published Permaculture Activist magazine (now Permaculture Design) for 25 years, and is the author of The Permaculture Handbook: Garden Farming for Town and Country (www.permaculturehandbook.com).
+A frequent speaker at conferences and public events and a permaculture teacher for nearly 30 years, he serves as the Executive Director of Permaculture Institute of North America (www.pina.in), and as a Field Advisor in its diploma program.
 He holds diplomas from PINA, the Permaculture Institute-USA, and the Permaculture Academy of Britain.

 Sabrena and her partner, Samuel Salsbury, FAPLD, work and speak regionally and nationally, helping homeowners, cities, organizations, and professionals create landscapes to heal people, places, and planet.
-She came to permaculture in 2010 and has been bridging between horticulture, biomimicry, permaculture, and cities ever since.
+She came to permaculture in 2010 and has been bridging between horticulture, biomimicry, permaculture, farmsteads, and cities ever since.

 Marie Fleming, Bloomington, Indiana and South Haven, Michigan